 - It was really easy to read and the ideas were immediately actionable.

-This is just the start of developing a healthy mindset in regards to pricing your services and the way you think about money.
-It’s a continuous journey and you need to swot up on as many different pricing strategies and techniques as you can.
+However, this post is just the start of developing a healthy mindset with regards to pricing your services and the way you think about money.
+It’s a continuous journey and you should swot up on as many different pricing strategies and techniques as you can.

 You may feel a little uncomfortable charging more money but you probably found networking and many other aspects of running a business difficult at first too.
-But that was only because they were new and unfamiliar to you.
+But that was only because they were new and unfamiliar.